Akuli/odotdot/docs/tutorial.md

 ## Function Call Expressions

-So far we have called functions so that we throw away the return value, like
+So far we have called functions like this:
-this:

 ```python
 some_function a b;
 ```

 This is like `some_function(a, b);` in many other programming languages.
-But what if we need to do `some_function(a, other_function(b))`?
+But what if we need to use the return value for something?
+In many other programming languages you can do things like `some_function(a, other_function(b))`.
 This doesn't do that...

 ```python
 # some_function(a, other_function, b) in many other languages